vydikvaidya/vydikvaidya/README.md

 - 📫 How to reach me **vvydiknarayan@gmail.com** OR **vydikvaidya@gmail.com**

-- 📄 Know about my experiences [www.linkedin.com/in/ vydik-vaidya](www.linkedin.com/in/ vydik-vaidya)
+- 📄 Know about my experiences https://www.linkedin.com/in/vydik-vaidya

 - ⚡ Fun fact **I'm interested in photography and editing.**